pubnub/kafka-bridge/kafka/readme.md

 Secure Communication for field mobile and IoT devices with your Message Bus.
 Audit and access management protection.
 Encryption of data in motion 2048bit TLS.
-Additional AES Symmetric key Cipher.
-Add push notifications and streaming events to Mobile and Web clients based on a Kafka topics.
+Add push notifications and streaming events to Mobile and Web clients based on your Kafka topics.
-Easy drop-in operations.
+Easy drop-in operations with Docker or Cargo.
-Dashboard management page included.

 ## Part 1: Up and running in 60 seconds - Kafka, Zookeeper and Sample Feed